RascalSoftware/RAT-Docs/source/tutorial/project.rst

 Project Defining Methods
 ========================

 The first step is always to create an instance of the **Project** class to hold our model.

-This is always done by calling the project creation routine and assigning it to our variable name (we will mostly use *problem* in this manual, but it can be anything), which always requires a name for our project as an input:
+This is always done by calling the project creation routine and assigning it to our variable name (we will mostly use ``problem`` in this manual), which always requires a name for our project as an input:

 .. tab-set-code::
     .. code-block:: Matlab